Thomas Müller: 2011–12 season

+2012–2023: Consecutive Bundesliga titles and European success

 2012–13 season

 Müller's first Bundesliga goal of the season came over 2.
 Bundesliga champions SpVgg Greuther Fürth in Bayern's 3–0 victory on 27 August 2012.
 On 2 September, he netted a brace as Bayern thrashed southern rivals VfB Stuttgart, 6–1, in front of 71,000 at the newly expanded Allianz Arena.
 Müller helped Bayern achieve a record-breaking start to the league season, when he netted a brace over newly promoted Fortuna Düsseldorf on 20 October in their 5–0 victory, recording Bayern's eighth successive win.
 Three days later, he scored his first Champions League goal of the season, netting from the penalty spot, as Bayern defeated Lille 1–0 at the French side's newly built Grand Stade Lille Métropole.

 On 13 December, after his good run of form in the first half of the Bundesliga season, Müller pledged his allegiance claiming he was at home in Munich and that, "There is no club to step up from when you leave FC Bayern... there almost is no better club."
 Six days later, he signed a two-year contract extension, keeping him at the Allianz Arena until 2017.
 At the winter break in the Bundesliga, he had nine goals and seven assists in 16 league appearances and a further three goals in the Champions League; this gave him a total of 13 goals halfway through the season, including his strike against Borussia Dortmund in Bayern's win in the 2012 DFL-Supercup.
 Müller scored his first goal in Bayern's second game back from the break in a 2–0 away win over VfB Stuttgart.
 Müller tapped in his fifth goal of the Champions League campaign on 2 April, completing a 2–0 first leg defeat of Juventus in the quarter-finals, ending the Italian club's 18-match unbeaten record in Europe.

 On 23 April 2013, Müller scored two goals and gave an assist in a 4–0 win against Barcelona in the first leg of the Champions League semi-finals at the Allianz Arena.
 In the return fixture at the Camp Nou, Müller scored a header as Bayern won 3–0 to hand Barcelona their biggest ever aggregate defeat in the Champions League, with a 7–0 scoreline across the two matches.
 Müller then went on to play an important role in Bayern's 2–1 victory over Borussia Dortmund in the final.
 On 1 June, Müller scored a penalty in the final of the 2012–13 DFB-Pokal as Bayern won the cup 3–2 against VFB Stuttgart to complete a historic treble.
-Müller scored 23 goals during the season across all competitions, netting 13 in the Bundesliga, one in the Pokal, and an impressive eight in the Champions League, he also scored one goal in the 2012 DFL-Supercup as Bayern won the match 2–1.
+Müller scored 23 goals during the season across all competitions, netting 13 in the Bundesliga, one in the Pokal, and eight in the Champions League; he also scored one goal in the 2012 DFL-Supercup as Bayern won the match 2–1.